dsbowen/flask-worker/docs_md/router_mixin.md

 ##flask_worker.**RouterMixin**

 <p class="func-header">
-    <i>class</i> flask_worker.<b>RouterMixin</b>(<i>*args, **kwargs</i>) <a class="src-href" target="_blank" href="https://github.com/dsbowen/flask-worker/blob/master/flask_worker/router_mixin.py#L21">[source]</a>
+    <i>class</i> flask_worker.<b>RouterMixin</b>(<i>func, *args, **kwargs</i>) <a class="src-href" target="_blank" href="https://github.com/dsbowen/flask-worker/blob/master/flask_worker/router_mixin.py#L21">[source]</a>
 </p>

-Mixin for router models.
-A router manages a series of function calls initiated by a view function.
-Among this series of function calls is the employer's complex task.
+Mixin for Router models.
+A Router manages a series of function calls initiated by a view function.
+These function calls must be methods of the Router.

-Suppose a view function initiates a series of function calls which include running a Worker.
-A Router allows the series of function calls to 'pause' while the Worker is running.
-Once the Worker finishes its job, the Router resumes the series of function calls without repeating earlier functions.
+Suppose a view function initiates a series of function calls which include calling a Router.
+The Router can 'bookmark' its methods; if this Router is called in the future, it will pick up its series of function calls at the bookmarked method.

 <table class="docutils field-list field-table" frame="void" rules="none">
     <col class="field-name" />